 I exited the train in Brattleboro, an old mill town built along the river.
 Just up the street from the train stop, I found the Brattleboro Food Co-op, which specializes in a variety of Vermont food products ranging from artisanal cheeses and smoked meats to all sorts of sweet maple treats.
 I grabbed a quick snack for the road and made a note to stop by and stock up before heading back to New York.

 I set off down a street lined with brick buildings—their big glass windows displaying locally produced handicrafts and food.
 On the edge of town, a white-and-black spotted bus bounced by in the other direction.
 This cow-fashioned vehicle was the DVTA Moover—a free shuttle service that takes you on the one-hour trip from Brattleboro to the mountain.
-(Mount Snow also partners with Enterprise to offer special rates.)
+(Mount Snow also sets-up shuttles with advance reservations -1-800-245-SNOW).